CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Public transportation like airplanes and subways

 Unsure if a place is too loud for baby’s ears?
-Neidleman Kennedy recommends downloading a sound level meter app for guidance (Decibel X is free, highly-rated and available on iOS and Android devices.)
-When in doubt, play it safe and opt for baby ear protection.
+Neidleman Kennedy recommends downloading a sound level meter app for guidance.
+As a new mom, I personally use Sound Meter, which is free and available on iOS and Android devices.

 About the writer: